 Graduate training in Pathobiology is offered within the Division of Biology and Medicine at Brown University.
-Pathobiology is defined as an interdisciplinary field of scientific research devoted to characterizing the pathogenic mechanisms of disease.
-The techniques of molecular biology and biochemistry are applied to characterize structural, functional, and chemical abnormalities occurring at the intercellular and subcellular levels.
-Knowledge acquired at this basic level is then systematically integrated to provide a fundamental understanding of the disease process.
+Pathobiology is defined as an interdisciplinary field of research focused on characterizing the mechanisms of disease.
+The techniques of molecular biology and biochemistry are applied to characterize structural, functional, and chemical abnormalities occurring at the inter-, intra-, and sub-cellular levels.
+Knowledge acquired at these basic levels is then systematically integrated to provide a fundamental understanding of the disease process.

 The Pathobiology program is dedicated to individualized graduate education.
 Courses are designed to prepare students for interpreting basic research by emphasizing a curriculum based on the analysis of primary literature.
-In conjunction with a core of required courses, students design an individualized program of study that provides the foundation required to successfully complete an independent thesis project.
-Pathobiology faculty are involved in a wide range of research projects relevant to human disease with training available in the areas of Toxicology and Environmental Pathology, Cancer Biology, Aging, and Infection & Immunity.
-State of the art facilities that include instrumentation for cell sorting and analysis, laser capture microdissection, confocal microscopy, transgenic mouse production, proteomics and genomics as well as a number of disease models are available to students in the program.
+In conjunction with a core of required courses, students together with their mentors design an individualized program of study that provides the foundation required to successfully complete an independent thesis project.
+Pathobiology faculty lead a wide range of research programs relevant to human disease with training available in the areas of Toxicology and Environmental Pathology, Cancer Biology, Aging, and Infection & Immunity.
+State of the art facilities that include, but are not limited to instrumentation for cell sorting and analysis, advanced microscopy and other imaging systems, spatial transcriptomics, bioinformatics analysis, transgenic mouse generation, proteomics and genomics are available to students in the program.
+Through the collaborations with the faculty and clinicians at the Warren Alpert Medical School and affiliated hospitals students also have the opportunity to work on translational projects involving patient samples and primary cells.

-The major requirement for the PhD is the doctoral thesis which describes the student's original research.
+The major requirement for the PhD is the doctoral thesis which summarizes student's original research.
 This research should make a significant contribution to the student's respective field of study as evidenced by publication in a peer-reviewed journal.
-The expectation is that to receive a PhD, a student will have at least one first author/co-first author paper or two middle author research papers (at least at the stage of submission) to a peer-reviewed journal at the time of graduation.
-Attainment of the doctoral degree normally requires five years.
-General requirements of the graduate school are listed in the Graduate School Handbook.
+The expectation is that to receive a PhD, a student will have at least one first author/co-first author publication or two middle author research publications at least at the stage of submission to a peer-reviewed journal at the time of graduation.
+Attainment of the doctoral degree on average takes about five and a half years.
+The minimum requirement to receive a degree is the equivalent of three years of full study (24 tuition units or tuition months).
+General requirements of the graduate school are listed in the Graduate Student Handbook.